luslab/oz-bulk-rnaseq/README.md

 - many isoforms with very different lengths
 - anti-sense and overlapping transcripts of different genes

+# Compare read abundances

+1.  _Within-sample_  comparisons: compare the expression of genes within the same experiment eg in this experiment does gene A express at a higher level than gene B?
+2.  _Between-sample_  comparisons: compare the expression of genes across experimental conditions eg has the gene expression for gene A  changed across different experimental conditions?

-# Normalising and Log Transforming Read Counts
+## Normalising and Log Transforming Read Counts
 The number of sequenced reads depends on:
 1. expression level
 2. read length